cshum/level-transactions/README.md

 ###How it works
-LevelDB methods are asynchronous. level-transactions maintain queue + mutex control to ensure sequential ordering, mutually exclusive access of operations in a per key basis:
+LevelDB methods are asynchronous. level-transactions maintain queue + mutex to ensure sequential ordering, mutually exclusive access of operations on a per key basis:

 1. Operation queue for sequential `get`, `put`, `del`, `defer` within a transaction.
 2. Sublevel prefix + key hashed mutex for mutually exclusive operation during lock phase of transactions.